Edge-Marketing-and-Design/voidgates-watcher/README.md

 ## 🧹 Expired Block Cleanup

-A scheduled cleanup function removes expired blocks automatically based on the `BLOCK_DURATION_SECONDS`.
-Only blocks added by this tool (identified by the note `VoidGates Detection - <timestamp>`) will be removed.
+A scheduled cleanup function removes expired blocks automatically based on the block duration.
+Only blocks added by this tool (identified by the note prefix) will be removed.

 ---

 ## 📄 Notes Format in Cloudflare

-Blocked IPs are tagged with:
+Blocked IPs are tagged with a timestamp note for cleanup:

 ```
+404 Abuse - 2025-07-09T15:32:00Z
-VoidGates Detection - 2025-07-09T15:32:00Z
+Path Abuse - 2025-07-09T15:32:00Z
 ```

-This timestamp is used to track expiration and clean up expired entries.

 ---